sergeiudris/deathstar.lab/docs/git-forkflow.md

 - but that's fine, we can always delete `usptream` branch and copy it from upstream repo itself
 - how to have `~/code/` contain both `DeathStarGame` and `cljctools`
   - well, it's trivial - it is exaclty our fork (plus some files)
-  - and if we need a snaphost, we can clone in another dir and checkout hash (see both in the editor)
+  - and if we need a snaphost, we can clone in another dir and checkout hash (see both in the editor)</s>

 ## git how to merge only certain directories from fork